 Ecology monitors for air toxics at the Seattle Beacon Hill site.
 The Beacon Hill site is one of 27 EPA-sponsored National Air Toxic Trends Sites across the country.19 As in previous years, Ecology monitored toxics every six days.
-The 2006 dataset is incomplete due to relocation of the Beacon Hill site that year.
-For general information on air toxics, see www.psicleanair.gov/162/Air-Toxics.
+The 2006 dataset is incomplete due to relocation of the Beacon Hill site that year; and the 2020 dataset is the average of only seven months and does not include some summer samples as the air toxics sampling could not be conducted from mid-March to July due to COVID-19.
+The 2023 carbonyl and VOC datasets are an average of six months.
+The samplers from late June through the end of the year were sampling room air instead of ambient air so were invalidated.
+The 2023 PAH and PM10 metals were not affected.
+For general information on air toxics, see www.pscleanair.gov/162/Air-Toxics.
 Air toxics statistical summaries are provided starting on page A-16 of the Appendix.